ekfrench17/3308_Team3_Project/FINAL_REPORT.md

 ### JavaScript
 - **Reflections:**
   - **Pros:** Enabled us to add interactive elements to our web pages, which was crucial for enhancing the user experience.
-Since we were more focused on functionality we didn't get the chance to use all the exciting features it offered.
   - **Cons:** Since we were more focused on functionality we didn't get the chance to use all the exciting features it offered.